wangyu0627/IHGCL/README.md

 # IHGCL
-Lei Sang, Yu Wang, Yi Zhang, Yiwen Zhang* and Xindong Wu, [Intent-guided Heterogeneous Graph Contrastive Learning for Recommendation](https://arxiv.org/abs/2407.17234)
+Lei Sang, Yu Wang, Yi Zhang, Yiwen Zhang* and Xindong Wu.
+[Intent-guided Heterogeneous Graph Contrastive Learning for Recommendation](https://arxiv.org/abs/2407.17234)

 We will organize the complete code and upload it after the paper is accepted for publication.